-Activity Management/Mitigation Responsible for Monitoring Frequency Scheduling of works to be done in accordance to the climatic conditions and the works to be carried out during dry periods so as to avoid any losses due to storm water during rains.
-Engineer During site setup and ongoing.
-A drainage diversion plan must be submitted to the Engineer for approval and must include the location and design criteria of any temporary diversion of storm water within the existing drains during construction works.
-Engineer and EE During site setup.
-11. Water Quality .
+Activity Management/Mitigation Responsible for Monitoring Frequency 11.
+Water quality 27 .
 Storage areas that contain hazardous substances must be bunded with an approved impermeable liner.
 Engineer During site setup.
 Spills in bunded areas must be cleaned up, removed and disposed of safely from the bunded area as soon after detection as possible to minimise pollution risk and reduced bunding capacity.
 Engineer and EE During site setup.
 A designated, bunded area is to be set aside for vehicle washing and maintenance.
 Materials caught in this bunded area must be disposed of to a suitable waste site or as directed by the Engineer Engineer and EE During site setup.
 Provision shall be made during set up for all polluted run off to be treated to the Engineer's approval before being discharged into the stormwater system.
 (This will be required for the duration of the project.)
 Engineer and EE During site setup and to be monitored weekly 12.
-Conservation of the Natural Environment No vegetation may be cleared without prior permission from the Engineer.
+Conservation of the natural environment 28 No vegetation may be cleared without prior permission from the Engineer.
 Engineer and EE During site setup and ongoing.
 Trees that are not to be cleared shall be marked beforehand with danger tape.
 The Environmental Expert of Engineer (DSC) must be given a chance to mark vegetation that is to be conserved before the Contractor begins clearing the site.
-Engineer and EE During site set- up Care must be taken to avoid the introduction of alien plant species to the site and surrounding areas.
+Engineer and EE During site set-up Care must be taken to avoid the introduction of alien plant species to the site and surrounding areas.
 (Particular attention must be paid to imported material).
-EE Ongoing in camp Site, haulage Areas 13.
-Set-up of Waste Management Procedure The excavation and use of rubbish pits on site is forbidden.
+EE Ongoing in camp site, haulage areas 13.
+Set-up of waste management procedure The excavation and use of rubbish pits on site is forbidden.
 EE Ongoing Burning of waste is forbidden.
-EE Ongoing
+EE Ongoing Prior to commencement of construction, all disposal sites for excavated and construction materials must be identified and made known to the contractors.
+The contractors shall submit to EE of DSC for approval of the excavated materials management plan.
+The Engineer and EE must provide orientation on excavated materials management plan to the Contractor.
+Engineer, EE and Contractor Throughout the duration of the subproject.
+14. Cultural environment Prior to the commencement of construction, all staff need to know what possible archaeological or historical objects of value may look like, and to notify the EE During site set-up And ongoing.

-&lt;sup>23 Incorrect disposal of substances and materials and polluted run-off can have serious negative effects on groundwater quality.
-Alien plant encroachment is particularly damaging to natural habitats and is often associated with disturbance to the soil during construction activities.
+27 Incorrect disposal of substances and materials and polluted run-off can have serious negative effects on groundwater quality.
+28 Alien plant encroachment is particularly damaging to natural habitats and is often associated with disturbance to the soil during construction activities.
 Care must be taken to conserve existing plant and animal life on and surrounding the site.